jeromeetienne/phoneasdaydreamcontroller.js/README.md

 This repository contains the phoneasvrcontroller library that you can reuse.
 My experimentations are in the ```/examples``` folder.

-- It it possible to use it with [ray-input](https://github.com/borismus/ray-input) too.
-  Go [here](https://github.com/jeromeetienne/ray-input/blob/phone-as-vr-controller/phoneasvrcontroller.html#L30) to see how it can be done.
-- To learn more about daydream controller, i used the [documentation for their unity plugin](https://developers.google.com/vr/unity/controller-basics).

 # Get Started

 To run the examples, first do install node modules for the websocket server